counteractive/incident-response-plan-template/roles/role-5-liaison.md

 1. Contact or interact with external stakeholders such as vendors, partners, law enforcement, _etc._
 1. **Do not** feel responsible for creating every message: work with the Incident Commander and other stakeholders.
 1. As appropriate, keep customers informed during an incident.
-1. Act as a voice for our customers to the Incident Commander, as this is useful for IC decisionmaking.
+1. Act as a voice for our customers to the Incident Commander, as this is useful for IC decision making.
 1. Gaining message approval after you have crafted the public message: copy the message into chat and wait for verbal/written confirmation from the IC before proceeding.

 ##### Tips for Public Messages